paulnicholsen27/pet_store/README.md

 Congratulations!
 You've just been hired by Purrfect Pets as their new web developer.
 It's your job to create a website where prospective pet parents can see all the adorable animals waiting to be adopted.

+You're creating an app from scratch, so fork and clone this README, and start with `rails new {{app_name}} -G` (the `-G` keeps rails from making a new Git repo, since you're already cloning an existing one)

 **Deliverables**
 - Create a `Pet` model with the following attributes:
   - `name` - string